Menu

 • Cruisers need to know the details of your cruise early enough to plan.
 You will need to have your cruise information ready in time to go into the Banter well before your cruise takes place.
 If you need help, call or email the Cruising Fleet Captain

-• Ideally you should complete and send this form to the Cruising Fleet Captain the last week of the month 2 months prior to your cruise.
+• Ideally you should complete and send this information via email to the Cruising Fleet Captain the last week of the month 2 months prior to your cruise.
 This provides enough time to make reservations and plans for your cruising party.

 • Banter articles are due to the editor before the first of the month.